-When different aspects of the study are completed, the results will be published in scientific journals so that other researchers and practitioners can see the results.
+When different aspects of the study are completed, results will be published in scientific journals so other researchers and practitioners can see the results.
 When published, your identity and personal details will be kept confidential.
 No information that could identify you, like your name, will be published in any report about this study.
 We will also continue to provide you with a summary of our findings from the study through our newsletters.

 The results of this study will contribute to the national and international understanding of the COVID-19 pandemic, particularly how to respond if there is a resurgence in cases of COVID-19 in the future and for any future epidemics.
-Being able to do home testing on a large scale in the Fenland study will help determine the scale of previous infection, how many new infections there have been during the study period and by repeating the testing at regular intervals, see how long the antibody protection may last.
+Being able to do home testing on a large scale in the Fenland Study will help determine the scale of previous infection, how many new infections there have been during the study period and by repeating the testing at regular intervals, see how long the antibody protection may last.
 We will also gain valuable insights on the impact of the social distancing methods and other factors on diet and physical activity.

-We will provide you with monthly updates on what we are learning from the study and the overall results of the study as soon as they are available.
+We will provide you with monthly updates on what we are learning from the study, your antibody test results at the end of the study (if you wish) and the overall results of the study as soon as they are available.